OS Migration to Dissimilar Hardware: A Comprehensive Guide

 ♨ Note: This software will check “Universal Restore” if it detects the computer has a different hardware.
 If it’s not detected, you need to manually tick this option.

-The whole process won’t last too long, just grab a cup of coffee and wait it to be completed.
-When the restoring finished, remove the bootable device as well as removable device if any.
-Restart the new computer and you’ll get the same operating system like before.
+The whole process won’t last too long, just grab a cup of coffee and wait for it to be completed.
+When the restoring is finished, remove the bootable device as well as the removable device if any.
+Restart the new computer and you’ll get the same operating system as before.

 Bonus Tip: Migrate OS to Dissimilar Hardware over Network